-The Foundation has approved the contribution of \$20,000 towards research grants; the first \$10,000 was paid in 2020 and the second instalment is to be paid in 2021.
-During the year, \$10,000 was expensed, the remaining \$10,000 has not been accrued in the financial statements as there are future conditions that need to be met prior to their eligibility for release.
+The Foundation has approved the contribution of \$30,000 towards research grants; the first \$15,000 was paid to three recipients equally in 2021 and the second installment is to be paid in 2022.
+During the year, \$15,000 was expensed, the remaining \$15,000 has not been accrued in the financial statements as there are future conditions that need to be met prior to their eligibility for release.